seedofjoy/arq/docs/index.rst

    shutting down (I wrote the ``HerokuWorker`` for rq), however this never really works unless either: all jobs take less than 6 seconds or your worker never shuts down when a job is running (impossible).)

-   All *arq* jobs should therefore be designed to cope with being called repeatedly if they're cancelled, eg. use database transactions, idempotency keys or redis to mark when an API request or similar has succeeded to avoid making it twice.
+   All *darq* jobs should therefore be designed to cope with being called repeatedly if they're cancelled, eg. use database transactions, idempotency keys or redis to mark when an API request or similar has succeeded to avoid making it twice.

-   **In summary:** sometimes *exactly once* can be hard or impossible, *arq* favours multiple times over zero times.
+   **In summary:** sometimes *exactly once* can be hard or impossible, *darq* favours multiple times over zero times.

 Simple Usage
 ............